Quantum magnonics: when magnon spintronics meets quantum information science: Preliminary knowledge

-{\it Concurrence.} In most cases, the von Neumann entanglement entropy is a good metric for pure states only.
-When the two qubits are subject to relaxation and dephasing, the joint density matrix $\hat{\rho}_{12}$ represents a mixed state.
-Then the entropy cannot distinguish between classical and quantum correlations and it is no longer a good entanglement measure, because the von Neumann entropy of a subsystem is not zero when the two subsystems are separable \cite{VedralPRL1997}.
+Now the entropy cannot distinguish between classical and quantum correlations and it is no longer a good entanglement measure, because the von Neumann entropy of a subsystem is not zero when the two subsystems are separable \cite{VedralPRL1997}.
 Other metrics for entanglement quantification are now more useful, for example, the entanglement as measured by Wooters' concurrence \cite{WootersPRL1998}

 where $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ are the square roots of the eigenvalues of $\hat{\rho}_{12}[ (\hat{\sigma}^y \otimes \hat{\sigma}^y) \hat{\rho}^*_{12} (\hat{\sigma}^y \otimes \hat{\sigma}^y)]$ in the decreasing order, and where $\hat{\sigma}^\nu~(\nu=x,y,z)$ are Pauli matrices and $\hat{\rho}^*_{12}$ is the complex conjugate of the joint density matrix $\hat{\rho}_{12}$.
 The concurrence is zero if and only if the two qubits are in a separable state.
 Concurrence has the merit of universal applicability to arbitrary two-qubit states and a larger value of $C_{12}$ indicates a stronger entanglement.
 Its generalization to high dimensional pure states was reported in \cite{RungtaPRA2001}.